yodkwtf/sql-fundamentals/Notes.md

 - DB name should be obvious and descriptive
 - Use underscores to separate words instead of spaces

-These are just conventions and not rules.
-You can use any name you want but it is a good practice to follow these conventions.

 ## Tables

 A table is a collection of related data held in a structured format within a database.